The best places to park your picnic

 Active picnickers will get their boxes ticked at Ryton Pools.
 Explore the 100 acres by foot or get on your bike – there’s plenty of trails to follow, with lots of gorgeous spots to stop for your al fresco lunch.
 There’s a sensory trail too or kick back and relax as you chug along on the mini railway.

 Jephson Gardens, Leamington

 There’s a reason Jephson Gardens has won a Green Flag award every year since 2006 – it’s blimmin’ gorgeous!
 These formal gardens were once a place for the wealthy to ‘take the air’ and ‘be seen’ – oh err.
-With the River Leam meandering through, and often a brass band playing in the newly-renovated bandstand, it’s the perfect place for a lazy afternoon picnic.
+With the River Leam meandering through, and often a brass band playing in the newly-renovated bandstand it’s the perfect place to stay for a posh picnic – Hondurian marinated king prawns and Natoora Sicilian tiger plum tomatoes should do it!
 Plus there are plenty of bars to dart into should you feel the urge to refuel with a cold glass of Sauv Blanc.
 Bottoms up!

 Kingsbury Water Park, North Warwickshire

 Water babies rejoice, this park in North Warks has not one, but 15 lakes in 600 acres of country park.
 Though swimming isn’t recommended, there’s plenty of water sports to try your hand at including pedalos and sail boats, and for the slightly more adventurous, jet skis and power boats.
 After a thoroughly good soaking, dry off and refuel in one of the secluded picnic spots next to the lakes.